Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preprocessing

 \section{Preprocessing}

-In the preprocessing stage, we construct a data structure that represents the result of a given hierarchical query.
-The data structure consists of a set of materialized view trees, with each view tree computing a part of the query result.
-This construction exploits the structure of the query and the degree of data values in base relations.
+In the preprocessing stage, we construct a data structure that represents the result of a given hierarchical query. {The data structure consists of a set of view trees, where each view tree computes one part of the query result.
+A view tree is a tree-shaped hierarchy of materialized views with input relations as leaves and upper views defined in terms of their child views.} The construction of view trees exploits the structure of the query and the degree of data values in base relations.
 We construct different sets of view trees for the static and dynamic evaluation of a given hierarchical query.

 We next assume that the canonical variable order of the given hierarchical query consists of a single connected component.
 For several connected components, the preprocessing procedure is executed on each connected component separately.